What is done for the psychological well-being of the nonhuman primates?

 - assigning monkeys to research projects as pairs whenever it does not conflict with the aims and methods of the research

-- training animal care staff in operant conditioning (positive reinforcement such as food treats) that gains the cooperation of monkeys with husbandry and research procedures
+- training animal care staff in operant conditioning (positive reinforcement such as food treats) to gain the cooperation of monkeys with husbandry and research procedures

 - providing every caged monkey an ever-changing variety of toys and devices that can be manipulated